PandoraBoxx/Pandora/README.md

 of Greek mythology.
 It is a Trojan horse computer virus that can be sent "flying through the air" to infect cell phones."

 ## Motivation
-Privacy protection is the paramount for freedom.
+Privacy protection is the paramount of freedom.
 The idea is to generate all important messages (audio, text) on an external secure <b>"unconnected"</b> portable device, encrypt and sign them with RSA asymmetric keys, and then transmit them to your insecure personal computer or mobile phone which will ultimately transmit the messages to the recipients.